djaus2/VotesJekyllMarkdown/README.md

 # VotesJekyllMarkdown

-Implementing voting on a Jekyll Blog Post page using an Azure Function and an Azure Blob Table Storage.
+Implementing voting on a Jekyll Blog Post page using an Azure Function and an Azure Blob Storage Table.

 Repository is in 2 parts:
 - The Azure Function